benjaminion/upgrading-ethereum-book/src/book.md

 [^fn_vitalik_geometric_mean]: From a [conversation](https://discord.com/channels/595666850260713488/595701173944713277/871340571107655700) on the Ethereum Research Discord server.

 The timely inclusion requirements are new in Altair.
 In Phase&nbsp;0, all correct votes received a reward, and there was an additional reward for inclusion the was proportional to the reciprocal of the inclusion distance.
-This led to a oddity where it was always more profitable to vote for a correct head, even if that meant waiting longer and risking not being included in the next slot.
+This led to an oddity where it was always more profitable to vote for a correct head, even if that meant waiting longer and risking not being included in the next slot.

 |||
 |-|-|